 We know that countries, regions, states or counties have genders in French.
-See Continents, countries, counties, regions & states are masculine, feminine or plural (gender).
+See Continents/countries/counties/regions/states are masculine, feminine or plural in French (Gender).

 Now look at these examples: